mrdijk/EnergyEfficient_FL/energy-efficiency/docs/getting-started/3_SetupMonitoring.md

 kubectl get secret admin-user -n kubernetes-dashboard -o jsonpath={".data.token"} | base64 -d
 # Add the token in the login window and you should be able to access Kubernetes Dashboard
 ```
+Alternatively, you could also use k9s (https://k9scli.io/), as they both are used for the same purposes.
+K9s is CLI based and Kubernetes Dashboard is GUI based, but you can use which one you prefer or even use both.

 ## Setup Energy Monitoring
 Used this guides as leading installations: